chaserx/reggie/README.md

 ## Hosting

-Planned for Heroku and Amazon S3 for file uploads, but this could be easily modified for a VPS.
+Planned for Heroku and Amazon S3 for file uploads, but this could be easily modified for a VPS host.

 ## Plugins / Gems / Generators